 Black Bean Soup with Chipotle Crema

-PIN IT TO YOUR SOUP OR MAIN DISH BOARD!!
+PIN IT TO YOUR SOUP, VEGETARIAN OR VEGAN BOARD!!

 FIND ME ON PINTEREST FOR MORE DELICIOUS RECIPES!

-- 1 small to medium sweet potato peeled and chopped
+- 1 small/medium sweet potato, peeled and chopped

-- 1- inch piece ginger peeled and minced (or 1 teaspoon ground ginger)
+- 1- inch piece fresh ginger peeled and minced or 1 teaspoon ground ginger

-- 1- inch piece turmeric peeled and minced (or 1 teaspoon ground turmeric)
+- 1- inch piece fresh turmeric, peeled and minced or 1 teaspoon ground turmeric

-- 6 cups vegetable or chicken broth plus more if needed
+- 6 cups vegetable broth or chicken broth, plus more if needed

 - ¾ cup coconut milk

-Using an immersion blender, puree the soup (or puree in batches in a blender or food processor).
-Keep the soup on low heat and add the coconut milk and season with salt.
-Simmer for 5 more minutes.
-You can add extra broth to thin up the soup if desire.
+- Using an immersion blender, puree the soup until smooth. (or puree in batches in a blender or food processor).
+If using a regular blender or food processor, return the soup to the pot.
+Keep the soup on low heat and add the coconut milk.
+Season to taste with salt and ground black pepper.
+Simmer for 5 additional minutes.